Quenching of Fluorescence with Temperature

 Download the complete technical note: Quenching of Fluorescence with Temperature.

 Designed to achieve optimal sensitivity, resolution, and acquisition speed, the FS5 Spectrofluorometer provides the highest measurement specifications in the research and analytical markets.
-For further information on our FS5 Spectrofluorometer, or our research on the quenching of fluorescence, why not contact one of our sales team at email@example.com.
+For further information on our FS5 Spectrofluorometer, or our research on fluorescence intensity and the quenching of fluorescence, why not contact one of our sales team at firstname.lastname@example.org.

-If you have enjoyed reading this application note, and want to be the first to see all the latest news, applications, and product information, then sign-up to our infrequent newsletter via the red sign-up button below, and follow us on social media.
+If you have enjoyed learning about the quenching of fluorescence and fluorescence intensity, and want to be the first to see all the latest news, applications, and product information, then sign-up to our infrequent newsletter via the red sign-up button below, and follow us on social media.